-Automotive marketers are constantly looking for new ways to break down some of the most frustrating barriers to car buying — reducing consumer friction is vital.
-Location data can help them tackle this problem, as it provides a rich source of insights about consumer behaviors, competitive intelligence, and market trends.
+Automotive marketers are constantly looking for new ways to break down some of the most frustrating barriers to buying a car.
+Reducing consumer friction is vital, and location data can help tackle this problem, as it provides insights about consumer behaviors, competitive intelligence, and market trends.

 Here are four key takeaways for automotive marketers using location data:

 1. Gain Visibility into Campaigns Through Location Data

 In 2018, we commissioned a study with 451 Research on automotive marketers and found that just under half (45%) of automotive respondents cited lack of data or visibility into campaigns as a key challenge in executing on their priorities.
 This suggests there is a strong need for insights into performance, in order to have an edge over competitors.

 Fortunately, location data can provide these insights by enabling marketers to understand which aspects of their marketing and promotion actually drive real-world behaviors, like store or dealership visits.

 For example, an auto marketer can use footfall attribution to understand whether a certain addressable TV campaign actually drove consumers to their dealership or not, and then refine that campaign accordingly.